Clinical Research

 All applicants should write an essay of 1000 words or less.
 In this essay, please address the following questions:

-Applicants should also include any additional information about their interests, prior background or special circumstances which may be helpful to the Admissions Committee in evaluation of the application.
+Applicants should also include any additional information that may be helpful to the Admissions Committee in evaluation of the application.

 MSCR